Global iSAFE Hackathon - Inclusive & Secure AI For Everyone

 February 10, 2026

-Presentation of final solutions at Bharat Mandapam, followed by recognition and awards
+Presentation of final solutions at Bharat Mandapam during the CyberPeace Summit, followed by recognition and awards

 Competition Tracks